Glass casting

 A bowl made from cast-glass.
-The two halves are joined together by the weld seam, running down the middle.
+The two halves are joined by the weld seam, running down the middle.

 Glass casting is the process in which glass objects are cast by directing molten glass into a mould where it solidifies.
 The technique has been used since the 15th century BCE in both Ancient Egypt and Mesopotamia.
 Modern cast glass is formed by a variety of processes such as kiln casting or casting into sand, graphite or metal moulds.